 Yes, over the years, Jim Perrin has practised his prose assiduously and is a talented word-smith.
-He has learned, in particular, how to tug at the heart-strings of his readers — and to convince them of his probity — although we have, throughout this blog, described his behaviour and how he did behave to our own sister: and we do not forget the many other young and vulnerable women whose lives, we know, have been blighted by his abuse.
+In particular he has learned how to tug at the heart-strings of his readers — and to convince them of his probity — although we have, throughout our posts, accurately described his behaviour and how he did behave to our own sister: and we do not forget the many other young and vulnerable women whose lives, as they have told us, have been blighted by his abuse.
 (We can also list some men among this number.)
 Continue reading →

 Neither, it follows, was the information that the author, Jim Perrin, had five other children.
-There could have been no ‘privacy issue’, nor was it ‘inappropriate’, as he had already either himself recorded one of his children: one of his sons, who as it happened was also a talented climber – or, at the least, had sanctioned that entry; posted on 24/1/2011, it remained for nearly two years – there is little likelihood that Jim Perrin would have been unaware, as he is frequently tinkering with his Wikipedia page, yet all details of his eldest son and the mention, which later had been added, of the rest of his children (and it may be presumed, not posted by himself), were deleted on 15/11/2012.
-Possibly he felt that the extra information about those other children (that is, each by a different mother) might reflect unfavourably on his character — on his image — and the way round the ‘difficulty’ was to remove completely that part of his entry which dealt with all his children; to remove them from the record.
+There could have been no privacy issue, nor was it ‘inappropriate’, as he himself had already recorded just one of his children: one of his sons, who as it happened was also a talented climber… or had sanctioned that entry.
+Posted on 24/1/2011 it remained for nearly two years; there is little likelihood that Jim Perrin would have been unaware, as he is frequently tinkering with his Wikipedia page, yet all details of this eldest son along with the mention, which later had been added, of the rest of his children (and it may be presumed not posted by himself) were speedily deleted by him on 15/11/2012.
+Possibly he felt that the extra information about those other children (that is, each by a different mother) might reflect unfavourably on his character — on his carefully constructed image — and his way around the ‘difficulty’ was to remove completely that part of the entry which dealt with all his children; to remove them from the record.
 If one reads Jim Perrin’s Wikipedia page and visits ‘view history’ all the many changes can be seen.
 Continue reading →

-On 10/10/08, new ‘information’ was given on Wikipedia: that Jim Perrin had, ‘before turning to writing, worked as a shepherd in Cwm Pennant,’ (with, should it therefore be presumed, all the specialist’s knowledge which is entailed in this ancient calling?); we do not believe that he did.
+On 10/10/ 2008, new ‘information’ was given on Wikipedia: that Jim Perrin had, ‘before turning to writing, worked as a shepherd in Cwm Pennant,’ (with, should it therefore be presumed, all the specialist’s knowledge which is entailed in this ancient calling?)
+We do not believe that he did.

 He wrote once, in an article, of how he had watched a farmer delivering a ewe of her lamb; later, he wrote in a book of this experience as his own and it was he, as he graphically described, who had aided the ewe.
 Now, on Wikipedia, it is said that ‘he worked as a shepherd.’